plebnet-dev/website/src/content/post/unwritten_rules_foss.md

 ---
 publishDate: 2023-11-05T00:00:00Z
 title: The Unwritten Rules of FOSS
-description: Open source development has revolutionized the way software is created, distributed, and maintained.
-It thrives on principles of transparency, collaboration, and community-driven innovation.
-Beyond the formal licenses and coding conventions, there exists a set of unwritten rules that govern the behavior and interactions within this dynamic ecosystem.
-These unwritten rules are the glue that holds the open source community together, fostering an environment of trust, respect, and mutual growth.
+description: Beyond the formal licenses and coding conventions, there exists a set of unwritten rules that govern the behavior and interactions within and holds the open source community together.
 image: /src/content/post/_images/foss.jpg
 categories:
   - Education